PLANTATION SHUTTERS IN LEEDS & WAKEFIELD

 Will Plantation Shutters Increase Home Value?

-When it comes to adding value, plantation blinds offer a lot more than just charming aesthetics.
+When it comes to adding value, plantation shutters offer a lot more than just charming aesthetics.
 They also offer financial value too, adding potential sale value to your property.
-These are a unique and marvellous selling point for any home, offering a stylish and energy-efficient alternative to more traditional window coverings.
+These are a unique and marvellous selling point for any home, offering a stylish and energy-efficient alternative to more traditional window coverings with up to 62% reduction in heat loss.
 A home that is more energy efficient is one that spends less on utilities and becomes more attractive to potential buyers, allowing you to perhaps raise the asking price.

 Homebuyers will be looking for strong window shutters that they feel will last a very long time.
 Prospective purchasers will notice poor quality or badly fitted shutters almost immediately and may push for a discounted asking price as a result.
 Our plantation shutters are of the highest quality, offering years’ worth of aesthetic value, thermal qualities and durability.